Azure/MS-AMP/docs/introduction.md

 ![image](./assets/performance.png)

-### System peroformance
+### System performance

 MS-AMP preserves high-precision's accuracy while using only a fraction of the memory footprint on a range of tasks, including GPT-3, DeiT and Swin Transformer.
-For example, when training GPT-175B on NVIDIA H100 platform, MS-AMP achieves a notable 42% reduction in real memory usage compared with BF16 mixed-precision aproch and reduces training time by 17% compared with Transformer Engine.
+For example, when training GPT-175B on NVIDIA H100 platform, MS-AMP achieves a notable 42% reduction in real memory usage compared with BF16 mixed-precision approach and reduces training time by 17% compared with Transformer Engine.
 For small models, MS-AMP with O2 mode can achieve 44% memory saving for Swin-1.0B and 26% memory saving for ViT-1.2B, comparing with FP16 AMP.

 Here are the resuls for GPT-3: